 Because the Bedford County Chamber of Commerce is a service-oriented organization, these programs are the lynchpin that holds the Chamber members together.
 The chamber currently sponsors 18 committees that handle issues on behalf of all Chamber members.
 These committees cover the full range of membership interests and concerns, from transportation and government affairs to networking and public relations.

 When a business is a member of the Chamber, all employees of that firm are considered members.
-Any employee of member business or organization is invited to participate on any Chamber committee.
+Any employee of a business or organization with a Chamber membership is invited to participate on any Chamber committee.
 If you are interested in joining any of our committees, call the Chamber office at 814-623-2233.

 Recognizing the importance of farming and agriculture-related businesses in the heritage and future of Bedford County, this committee provides support to agri-business in the region and works to promote to the general public the significant role that agriculture plays in our everyday lives.

 To acknowledge excellence in business and dedication to the community.

 BASICS (Businesses And Schools Investing in Cooperative Solutions)

 To help promote the county’s awareness of local career opportunities and training facilities.

 To provide networking, career development, and community service opportunities to the Chamber’s Young Professionals, who will shape the future of Bedford County.

 To provide area businesses with a professionally-styled forum in which to showcase their products and services while generating sales leads and strengthening their network of Chamber contacts.